We have have moved to a new location at 25314 Kingsland Blvd., Katy, TX, 77494

 Does Coffee Increase Blood Pressure or the Risk of Hypertension?

-For many people, coffee is an every-morning ritual that makes waking up easier and more enjoyable.
-Some don’t stop at one cup of coffee, though.
+For many people, caffeine is an every-morning ritual that makes waking up easier and more enjoyable.
+Some don’t stop at one cup, though.
 Perhaps they are a two or three-cup type of person, or they have a cup or two in the afternoon for a pick-me-up.

 But is there a danger to all those cups of joe?